Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Oktober 2024 08.50.36 UTC
+- WIB: Selasa, 8 Oktober 2024 09.56.49 UTC
-- WITA: Selasa, 8 Oktober 2024 09.50.36 UTC
+- WITA: Selasa, 8 Oktober 2024 10.56.49 UTC
-- WIT: Selasa, 8 Oktober 2024 10.50.36 UTC
+- WIT: Selasa, 8 Oktober 2024 11.56.49 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: funny
+Kategori: motivational